Force email format

 |Fig. 2.
 Properties pane for Force email format.|

 In the properties pane, select the target format for messages.
 You can choose to convert messages to Plain Text or HTML.
 Furthermore, as the Plain Text format does not support any text formatting, you may choose which particular font family and size should be used during the conversion to the HTML format.
-At the very top of the list you may find several Web Safe fonts (Arial, Calibri, Tahoma, Times New Roman, Verdana), that should render properly in various email clients.
+At the very top of the list you can find several Web Safe fonts (Arial, Calibri, Tahoma, Times New Roman, Verdana) that should render properly in various email clients.
 However, if you do not set the target font, your mail application will use its default one and those may vary significantly between email clients.

 Conversion from and to RTF is not supported.
 Also, setting the font type and size for the email body is only possible when the body is converted from Plaint Text to HTML.
 Currently, it is not possible to force the body font properties for emails that are already in the HTML format.